-The global Fulbright Program was created in 1946 in the aftermath of World War II through legislation introduced by Senator J. William Fulbright of Arkansas and signed into law by President Harry S. Truman.
-A 1948 treaty between the US and the UK governments specifically created the US-UK Fulbright Commission, one of the first Fulbright programmes in the world.
+The global Fulbright Program was created in 1946 in response to an exceptional political situation – the end of a brutal world war and the urgent need for greater international understanding.
+A 1948 treaty between the US and the UK governments specifically established the US-UK Fulbright Commission, one of the first Fulbright programmes in the world.

 A commitment to achieving excellence in education through diversity and inclusion

 At the US-UK Fulbright Commission, diversity, inclusion and equity are an integral part of the pursuit of excellence across the organisation.
 Specifically, we aim: